How to Modify Alimony and What to Avoid

 Posted By Givens Givens Sparks || Feb 1, 2016

 When the divorce process is over and both individuals go their own way, they must adhere to a divorce decree.
 This court-ordered document outlines a number of factors that were resolved during the divorce process such as any issues concerning child support, property division, and more.
-One of the factors that is decided is alimony.
+One of the factors that are decided is alimony.
 This dictates an amount that one party must pay to the other based on a number of factors in order to help the receiving spouse maintain the way of life to which they are accustomed.
 While there are some instances in which alimony may be permanent, it’s important to know that there are times where the order can be modified.
 At Givens Givens Sparks, our Tampa divorce lawyers explain how you should modify alimony and the common pitfalls people you should avoid.

 Filing a Petition